Scenario 22B

 Rough Layout

-top-down layout using basic shapes in tools like PowerPoint.
+A simple top-down layout using basic shapes in tools like PowerPoint.
 This helps me visualize the level’s structure from start to finish; knowing how spaces connect or loop back into each other, if that’s the case.

 The rough layout I ended up with